about an spidéal | things to do | accommodation | find out more / contact us

 The name of the village is rendered Spiddal in English, although this is sometimes (mis-)spelt Spiddle.
-It ultimately derives from the English word hospital, via the Irish ospidéal, and refers to a famine hospital that was established here during The Great Famine (An Gorta Mór) of the 1840s.
+It ultimately derives from the English word hospital, via the Irish ospidéal, and reflects the historical presence of hospital facilities, including that of a famine hospital located here during The Great Famine (An Gorta Mór) of the 1840s.

-As a placename based on the word ‘hospital’, Spiddal is far from unusual.
+As a placename based on the word ‘hospital’, Spiddal isn’t a bit unusual.
 There’s a village called Hospital (Ospidéal Ghleann Áine) and at least two townlands called Spittal in County Limerick.
 In County Cork there are two more, only they’re spelt Spital, with just the one ‘t’.
 Spitalfields (Bánta an Spidéil) in Dublin is a variation on a theme.
 There are plenty of other examples.
 This isn’t an exclusively Irish phenomenon either; look at Spittalfields (from hospital field) in London, England.

 An Spidéal and the surrounding area

-An Spidéal is a seaside village.
-It has two beaches, with a seashore walk and promenade.
+An Spidéal has two beaches, with a seashore walk and promenade.
 There are also two piers, suitable for boating and fishing.The village is a thriving hub of shops, pubs and restaurants, small businesses (including a vibrant craft village) and cultural activity.
 Situated, as it is, close to the Conamara region of Ireland, it is a popular tourist destination and stopover.